Skip to content

 Error Handling

-• Retry behavior and idempotency semantics.
+• Retry behavior and idempotency guarantees MUST be defined per gate.

 Security Considerations